 It's hard to believe this book was first published in 1813, yet it's still just as relevant and adored by readers today as it was back then.
 This love story continues to top most-loved book lists and has sold over 20 million copies worldwide.
 This compelling masterpiece depicts the complicated love story between Elizabeth Bennet and Mr. Darcy, but it's also an incredible tale of status, wealth, respectability, and sex, in a world where men held the power and women negated their social hierarchy.

-This post was originally published on February 11, 2016, and has since been updated by Hadley Mendelsohn.
+This post was originally published on February 11, 2016, and has since been updated.